 Australia also provided essential medical supplies to support Vanuatu’s response to COVID-19, including GeneXpert COVID-19 cartridges, enabling Vanuatu to test for COVID-19 in-country.

 Strict protocols were implemented when delivering supplies to minimise any chance of transmission of the COVID-19 virus to Vanuatu.

-As part of the ongoing recovery, Australia is supporting the repairs and reconstruction of schools and health facilities, as well as community safety initiatives.
-Longer-term support is being provided to assist with agriculture, livelihoods, shelter, hygiene promotion, and counselling services in partnership with Australian Humanitarian Partnership NGOs, the Red Cross and local NGOs.
+As part of the recovery, Australia supported the repairs and reconstruction of schools and health facilities, as well as community safety initiatives.
+Longer-term support was also provided to assist with agriculture, livelihoods, shelter, hygiene promotion, and counselling services in partnership with Australian Humanitarian Partnership NGOs, the Red Cross and local NGOs.

-Australia is supporting the Vanuatu Family Health Association, through the IPPF SPRINT program, to provide gender-based violence support, sexual and reproductive health services, and other essential medical care in Penama and Sanma Provinces, reaching 4,500 people.
+Australia supported the Vanuatu Family Health Association, through the IPPF SPRINT program, to provide gender-based violence support, sexual and reproductive health services, and other essential medical care in Penama and Sanma Provinces, reaching 4,500 people.

 In Fiji, Prime Minister Bainimarama reported more than 180,000 Fijians had their homes and livelihoods affected.
 Nationwide, 917 homes were completely destroyed, with a further 2,629 severely damaged.

 More than FJD 27m (AUD18.6m) in agricultural damage was reported, as well as FJD 66m (AUD45.6m) in infrastructure damage, including to roads, power lines and jetties.
 Damage to the Kadavu and Lau islands was reported as the most significant, where the Ministry of Health and Medical Services cited varying degrees of damage to all health centres.

 The Ministry of Education found damage to 59 schools, impacting approximately 11,500 students.